Business Litigation Lawyers for Hospitals

 Senior Litigation Attorneys with Specific Healthcare Experience

 Oberheiden P.C. are knowledgeable business litigation lawyers for hospitals.
 The firm has several attorneys with significant experience in healthcare litigation.
 In addition to representing hospitals and other providers, many of our attorneys also have prior experience as health care fraud prosecutors with the U.S. Department of Justice (DOJ).
-Collectively, our attorneys have centuries of experience in healthcare litigation.
+Our attorneys are highly experienced in healthcare litigation.
 Our healthcare litigation attorneys have handled thousands of cases and hundreds of trials; and, as a result, they are able to provide strategic advice and effective representation for hospitals facing all types of legal disputes.

 Our Areas of Representation for Hospitals